BOLIB: Bilevel Optimization LIBrary of test problems: Description of the library

-For the examples presented here, at least one of the functions involved in the problem is nonlinear.
 The details related to each example presented in the BOLIB library are in a column of Table \ref{List-example} below.
-The first column of the table provides the list of problems, as they appear in the \texttt{BOLIBExample} folder.
+As we mentioned before, those examples are classified into 3 categories: nonliner, linear and simple bilevel optimisation test examples.
+The first column of the table provides the list of problems, as they appear in the \texttt{Examples} subfolder of the \texttt{BOLIBver2} folder.
 The second column gives the reference in the literature where the example might have first appeared.
 The third column combines the labels corresponding to the nature of the functions involved in \eqref{P}.
 Precisely, ``N'' and ``L'' will be used to indicate whether the functions $F$, $G$, $f$, and $g$ are nonlinear (N) or linear (L), while ``$O$'' is used to symbolize that there is either no function $G$ or $g$ present in problem \eqref{P}.
-Then follows the column with $n_x$ and $n_y$ for the upper and lower-level variables dimensions, as well as $n_G$ (resp. $n_g$) to denote the the number of components of the upper (resp. lower)-level constraint function.
-On the other hand, $F^*$ and $f^*$ denote the known best optimal upper and lower-level objective function values, respectively, according to the literature that is listed in the last column \textbf{RefII}.
-Notice that example \texttt{CalamaiVicente1994c} has unknown lower-level objective function value, and \texttt{Zlobec2001b} has no optimal solutions.
-Moreover, 3 examples involve parameters.
-They are \texttt{CalamaiVicente1994a} with $\rho\geq1$ (its $F^*$ and $f^*$ listed in the table are under $\rho=1$, other cases can be found in Section \ref{appendix}), \texttt{HenrionSurowiec2011} with $c\in\mathbb{R}$ and \texttt{IshizukaAiyoshi1992a} with $M>1$.
+Then follows the column with $n_x$ and $n_y$ for the upper and lower-level variable dimensions, as well as $n_G$ (resp. $n_g$) to denote the the number of components of the upper (resp. lower)-level constraint function.
+On the other hand, $F^*$ and $f^*$ denote the best known optimal upper and lower-level objective function values, respectively, according to the reference that is listed in the last column.